8 Meals Fit For A Festival: Hanukkah Main Dishes

 While the Jewish holiday of Hanukkah is known for potato latkes, jelly doughnuts, and other fried foods, man cannot live on potato pancakes alone for eight days.
 All that fried food and sugar can make the Festival of Lights seem anything but ... light.
 The trick is to balance the Hanukkah treats with some "real food" like these hearty winter dishes.
 The holiday recipes below are elegant enough to delight your friends and family while letting the traditional foods on your Hanukkah menu shine brightly.

 Beef brisket is a welcome centerpiece at many a Jewish holiday table, from Passover to Rosh Hashanah to Hanukkah.
-This traditional recipe is as simple as they come (and tastes even better the next day), so you'll have plenty of time to tend to your potato pancakes and prep the rest of the meal.
+This Yummly original recipe is brimming with rich flavors (and tastes even better the next day), and features a homemade pan gravy.

 Chicken with Apricots, Prunes, and Carrots

-Don't let the lengthy ingredient list scare you away from this delicious and filling main course; it's mostly spices and liquids that are tossed together to make a sweet honey and dried fruit sauce that covers the easy-to-clean sheet pan meal.
+Don't let the lengthy ingredient list scare you away from this delicious and filling main course; it's mostly spices and liquids that are tossed together to make a sweet honey-and-dried-fruit sauce that covers the easy-to-clean-up-after sheet pan meal.
 The recipe is also easily halved if you've got a smaller crowd around your holiday table.

 Bourbon Coffee Beef Brisket